csinva/csinva.github.io/_notes/ai/possible_minds.md

 # Hans Ulrich Obrist: Making the invisible visible: Art meets AI

 # Alison Gopnik: AI’s versus Four-Year-Olds

-# Peter Galison: Algorists dream of objectivity

-# George Church: The rights of machines

 # Caroline Jones: The artistic use of cybernetic beings